What is Malware?

 How to Guard Against Malicious Software Attacks

-It is important to be proactive when trying to avoid malware attacks.
+It is important to be proactive when trying to avoid attacks.
 This involves a combination of prevention, preemptive mitigation, and education.

 Most malware is relatively easy to spot if you know the signs.
-The most common places to encounter malware are within emails and pop-ups that appear on your device either while using the internet or in the course of normal operation.
+The most common places to encounter it are within emails and pop-ups that appear on your device either while using the internet or in the course of normal operation.

 Phishing schemes that seek to get users to disclose sensitive data could also use malware so that even if you do not provide the information the phisher needs, you still end up clicking something that gives them access to your system.
 Therefore, it is a good idea to never click on anything that appears randomly on your screen or anything in an email—attachment or otherwise—that seems suspicious.